About this cultivar:

 The species name 'formosa' comes from the feminine form of the latin 'formosus' meaning 'finely formed, handsome, beautiful'.

-In cooler climates/areas/seasons, flowering may continue throughout the summer, but in the hotter climates/areas/seasons, the flowering will generally stop in hot weather, with a possible rebloom occurring when the weather cools in late summer or early fall.
+In cooler climates/areas/seasons, flowering may continue throughout the summer, but in the hotter climates/areas/seasons, the flowering will generally stop in hot weather, with a possible rebloom occurring when the weather cools in late summer or early autumn.
 Given adequate moisture, foliage remains attractive in summer, and may produce an attractive groundcover effect

 In 2002 received Royal Horticultural Society Award of Garden Merit (RHS AGM).